Menu

 • in a way that encourages the adult to participate in financial decision-making and act independently, to the greatest extent possible

-• in a way that limits his or her interference in the adult's life as much as possible
+• in a way that limits their interference in the adult's life as much as possible

-A personal guardian or personal co-decision-maker does not have authority to make certain decisions, such as...
+There are certain things that a personal guardian or co-decision-maker does not have authority to make decisions about, including:

 • withdrawal of life support systems